mud2009/LocalBusinessAPI.Solution/README.md

 ### Note on CORS

 CORS allows cross origin requests to be made.
 For this API, all cross origins requests are permitted for v1.0.
-For more information, see the documentation[here](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-2.2#how-cors).
+For more information, see the documentation [here](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-2.2#how-cors).

 ### Businesses